Aloha from Hawaii via Satellite: Background

 After a seven-year hiatus from live performances to focus on his acting career, Elvis Presley returned with his 1968 NBC television special Elvis.
-Following the critical success of the special, by 1969, Presley returned to record non-soundtrack albums with his release of From Elvis in Memphis.
+Following the critical success of the special, by 1969, Presley returned to releasing non-soundtrack albums with From Elvis in Memphis.
 His manager, Colonel Tom Parker, arranged for him to play a concert residency at the newly built International Hotel in Las Vegas, Nevada.
 For this engagement he assembled a band, later known as the TCB Band: James Burton (guitar), John Wilkinson (rhythm guitar), Jerry Scheff (bass guitar), Ronnie Tutt (drums), Glen Hardin (piano) and Charlie Hodge (rhythm guitar, background vocals).
 The Sweet Inspirations, the Imperials, the Stamps and Kathy Westmoreland provided backing vocals, and the show also featured the 30-piece Joe Guercio orchestra.
 Presley began to tour the United States again in 1970 after a thirteen-year hiatus.

-Presley's early 1972 albums, Elvis Now and He Touched Me, charted at number 43 and 79 on the Billboard Hot 100.
+Presley's early 1972 albums, Elvis Now and He Touched Me, charted at number 43 and 79 on the Billboard 200.
 That year, Presley embarked on a 15-city tour that was filmed for the Metro-Goldwyn-Mayer (MGM) documentary Elvis on Tour.
 The film earned a Golden Globe Award for best documentary.
 A planned soundtrack album was never released as the recording equipment failed during the fourth night of performances.

 Presley appeared at Madison Square Garden in New York City in June 1972; the performance was released as a live album the same month and reached number 11 on Billboard's Hot 100.
 Demand for Presley was strong in Europe and Asia, where Presley was eager to perform, but Parker prevented this.
 This has been attributed to Parker's status as an illegal immigrant; Parker concealed his origins as a Dutch national, and feared deportation if he left the United States.
 A month after the Madison Square Garden show, Parker mentioned to the press that arrangements were being made for Presley to play a concert via satellite to live audiences worldwide.
 Parker declared that "it is the intention of Elvis to please all of his fans throughout the world".
+This was seen as something only Elvis Presley could do as no other singer had such popularity across the globe.